FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 4 - Using the Cognitive Services APIs/README.md

 ![alt text][img2]

+Copy the API key.

+![alt text][img5]

-Click on Function app Settings in the lower left corner.
+Return to the Fucntion that was created in the previous step.
+Click on *Function app Settings* in the lower left corner.

 ![alt text][img3]

-Grab the key and store it in the Function's App Settings.
+Create a new App Settings key called *textAnalysisApiKey* and copy the Api key.

+![alt text][img4]

 ## Add the required usings
 Ask the attendees to open the file 1.txt in the Code Snippets folder.
 Copy an paste the code in the function editor.